+For different transmissions in a COT and different channels/signals to be transmitted, different categories of channel access schemes can be used.

 8.3 Evaluation results

 For coexistence evaluation, WiFi+WiFi, WiFi+NR-U and NR-U+NR-U evaluations are baseline with equal priority.